Skip to content

 RDD defines checkpointData internal registry for a RDDCheckpointData[T] (of T type of this RDD).

-The checkpointData registry is undefined (None) when RDD is created and can be the following values:
+The checkpointData registry is undefined (None) initially when this RDD is created and can hold a value after the following RDD API operators:

 CheckpointRDD